B1gAngryAl1en/League-Manager/league_manager_project.md

 ## Set up a League

 1. Fork the repository.
-2. Open the 'Leagues' and create a copy of the League_Template folder.
+2. Open the 'Leagues' folder and create a copy of the League_Template folder.
 3. Give the copy a suitable name.
 4. (_Optional_) delete the folders for any existing leagues that are not required.
 5. Open the player_list.csv file and add data for the players in the league.